tomato-300yen/slides/lab/isa/isa-5.md

 # Precision Refinement (3/3)

-- This forward-backward iteration can be iterated as many times as required
+- This forward-backward iteration can be iterated as many times as required.
-- Backward analysis itself might be imprecise,
+- Backward analysis itself might be imprecise, however,
-  - however, it can improve preciseness used with forward analysis.
+  - it can improve preciseness if used along with forward analysis.